slicedlime/seasons/README.md

 This datapack uses experimental world generation features to create seasonal variations of the vanilla biomes.
 Because those features are experimental, the pack is expected to break with every new version of Minecraft.
-It currently works with Minecraft 1.19.3 (and no other known version).
+It currently works with Minecraft 1.19.4+ (and no other known version).
-In specific: it does **not** work with pre-release version of Minecraf 1.19.4.
+In specific: it does **not** work with 1.19.3 and before (all versions that use datapacks with version 10 or earlier).

 This also means that levels with the pack on will show a warning screen for of it using experimental features.